 Built ca: 1893 by Llewellyn Morse Leighton.

 As mentioned in previous posts, the area bordered by State, Deering, Mellen & Park Street was built out in the 3 or 4 decades after the Great Fire of 1866.
 As is often the case, the farther up the slope, the more valuable the property.
-Deering and eastern side of Cumberland Street, now avenue, saw upper middle and upper class families build single and 2 family, architect designed, homes.
-From the west side of Cumberland to Park was mostly double and triple deckers intended for lower classes.
+Deering and the eastern side of Cumberland Street, now avenue, saw upper-middle and upper-class families build single and 2 family, architect-designed, homes.
+From the west side of Cumberland to Park was mostly double and triple-deckers intended for lower classes.
 The corridor of State Street stayed mostly middle class with a mix of housing from 1 family to apartments.
-Our subject is a single family at the north west corner of State and Grant Streets.
+Our subject is a single family at the northwest corner of State and Grant Streets.